LeonardoLiberty/Bunq_message_application/README.md

 |sender_id | user identification of sender
 |recipient_id    | user identification of recipient
 |chat| message content
-|status| 0 sent; 1 recieved by server; 2 recieved by recipient
+|status| 0 sent; 1 received by server; 2 received by recipient
 |timestamps| sent time by sender

 # 🏷️Security

-In order to keep the program secure, two injections are raised to be handled includes SQL injection and XSS injection.
+In order to keep the secure program, two injections are raised to be handled includes SQL injection and XSS injection.

 ## SQL injection